vanjac/chromatracker-js/docs/Development.md

 ## Running Locally

 ChromaTracker works with any static HTML server.
-It's written in plain JavaScript without dependencies, so there's no compilation step required for hosting the development version; just navigate to `index.html`.
+It's written in plain JavaScript without dependencies, so there's no compilation step required for hosting the development version; just navigate to `debug.html`.

 ## Development Tools

 You must have [npm](https://www.npmjs.com/) and [GNU Make](https://www.gnu.org/software/make/) installed.
 Run `make` to install development packages, rebuild generated files, and run the type-checker/linter.

+## Release Build

+Run `make release` to build the release JS/CSS bundles.
+These are loaded by `index.html`.

 ## WEBL